mattiasgustavsson/dos-like/README.md

 ```
   brew install sdl2 glew
 ```
-where SDL2 and GLEW gets installed with Homebrew.
+where SDL2 and GLEW gets installed using Homebrew.

 ### Linux